Last Updated on June 22, 2022

 Working with any rules like the MLB rules, NCAA rules, it’s very much like interpreting legislation.
 Having those critical reading and thinking skills gives one an opportunity to apply those in sports, depending on the job you take.
 At the NCAA as I indicated earlier, I was utilizing my advocacy skills.
 Often, I would be presenting the NCAA’s case, to the committee on infractions and on the other side of the room would be a lawyer representing the school or a coach and all these different sides are putting forth their evidence and arguments advocating to the committee on infractions to find for the position that their side is supporting.
 In all of those jobs I had to utilize my legal training in some capacity.
 Going into my faculty role, having that degree helped make me eligible for a faculty role because you need to have a PhD or a JD for most faculty jobs.

-John: That is good perspective there.
-This wouldn’t be a proper interview without touching on Covid.
 Covid has had a tremendous impact on the sports industry, how do you see the industry as a whole rebounding?
-Do you see the same jobs in 2021-2022 that we had in pre-Covid or do you see new types of jobs coming out of all this?
-I’m just kind of curious to hear your perspective out of all of this.
+Do you see the same jobs in the coming years that we had pre-Covid or do you see new types of jobs coming out of all this?

 I think you are going to see continued growth in the use of analytics as an important element of the decision making process, in all areas of sports.
 Analytics gets a lot of attention on the player personnel side, on the field and on the court but analytics will play a big role in all aspects of an organization from sponsorship deals to social media and game presentation.
 Another area I think you’ll see continued growth in is gambling.
 With the legalization of sports gambling by so many states and so many more to certainly follow, you’re already seeing teams creating new opportunities for fans to engage with their product and their brand through gambling.
 And not just team level but leagues and trying to figure out how to leverage gambling to elevate their brand and their product.
 The digital space, analytics and gambling – I think all of those are going to continue to expand post pandemic.